tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 - Try write more concise sentences.
 Avoid filler words like simply or just.
 - Don't use plurals in parenthesis.
 For example, module(s).
 - Keep sentences short.
 Less than 40 words is a good guide.
 - Don't use `foo`, `bar` or `foobar` for code.
-Use actual data.
+Use actual data or code.
 - Use question marks and exclamation points sparingly.
 - Spell out words if they are unfamiliar to the audience.
-- If using an acronym, if it's not well know, write it out in the first use.
+- If using an acronym and it's not well known, write it out in the first use.
 For example, VS Code (Visual Studio Code).

 ## Documentation types